Black: Physics

-In the visible spectrum, black is the result of the absorption of all colors.
-Black can be defined as the visual impression experienced when no visible light reaches the eye.
-Pigments or dyes that absorb light rather than reflect it back to the eye "look black".
-A black pigment can, however, result from a combination of several pigments that collectively absorb all colors.
-If appropriate proportions of three primary pigments are mixed, the result reflects so little light as to be called "black".
+Black can be defined as the color perceived when no visible light reaches the eye.
+Pigments or dyes that absorb almost all light rather than reflect it back to the eye look black.
+A black pigment can, however, result from a combination of several pigments that collectively absorb all wavelengths of visible light.
+If appropriate proportions of three primary pigments are mixed, the result reflects so little light as to be called black.
 This provides two superficially opposite but actually complementary descriptions of black.
-Black is the absorption of all colors of light, or an exhaustive combination of multiple colors of pigment.
+Black is the color produced by the absorption of all wavelengths of visible light, or an exhaustive combination of multiple colors of pigment.

 In physics, a black body is a perfect absorber of light, but, by a thermodynamic rule, it is also the best emitter.
 Thus, the best radiative cooling, out of sunlight, is by using black paint, though it is important that it be black (a nearly perfect absorber) in the infrared as well.
 In elementary science, far ultraviolet light is called "black light" because, while itself unseen, it causes many minerals and other substances to fluoresce.

 Absorption of light is contrasted by transmission, reflection and diffusion, where the light is only redirected, causing objects to appear transparent, reflective or white respectively.
 A material is said to be black if most incoming light is absorbed equally in the material.
 Light (electromagnetic radiation in the visible spectrum) interacts with the atoms and molecules, which causes the energy of the light to be converted into other forms of energy, usually heat.
 This means that black surfaces can act as thermal collectors, absorbing light and generating heat (see Solar thermal collector).

 As of September 2019, the darkest material is made from vertically aligned carbon nanotubes.
 The material was grown by MIT engineers and was reported to have a 99.995% absorption rate of any incoming light.
 This surpasses any former darkest materials including Vantablack, which has a peak absorption rate of 99.965% in the visible spectrum.